Incan Pathways - Peru 2020

 There are no plans for today, leaving you to wander Cusco at your leisure.
 Cusco is a fascinating city where ancient Incan history meets

-cosmopolitan city life, artisan markets sit with exclusive boutiques, and cathedrals, cobbled streets and colonial architecture are
+cosmopolitan urban life, artisan markets sit with exclusive boutiques, and cathedrals, cobbled streets and colonial architecture are

 found at every turn.
 Its not uncommon to see a traditionally dressed lady holding a baby llama while business people rush past.
 Sarah